Shopify/hydrogen-v1/docs/framework/hydrogen-config.md

 ## Example configuration

+> Note:
+> In the following example, environment variables are stored in `Oxygen.env`.
+If you're not deploying to Oxygen, then you can choose a different storage location.

 The Hydrogen configuration file contains information that's needed at runtime for routing, connecting to the Storefront API, and many other options.
 The following example shows a basic Hydrogen configuration file:

 {% codeblock file, filename: 'hydrogen.config.ts' %}